 Christine is a physical therapist and, former competitive gymnast, gymnastics coach, and loving wife and mother to four young children.
 With a Masters degree in physical therapy and ten years of hands on experience, Christine will surely enjoy using her skills to captivate your children.
 As a former level ten USGF national qualifying gymnast, Christine will definitely keep your children on the move.
 Christine also has two years experience in coaching recreational gymnastics with children ages five through 14.
 Christine is very excited to join Rootz and help develop your child’s love for movement and gymnastics.

-Cindy Godziszewski is an experienced dancer with experience in ballet, contemporary, jazz, hip hop, modern, lyrical and African classes.
-She works at Banner Day Camp during the summers as the Hip Hop Team instructor/choreographer.
-Cindy is also a member of the Chicago Blackhawks ice crew and is the main emcee for the ice crew.
-She can be seen on the jumbo tron during various Blackhawks games.
-An experienced figure skating instructor, Cindy teaches private lessons and classes for skaters ages 4-16.
+Cindy Godziszewski is a phenomenal dancer with experience in ballet, contemporary, jazz, ballet, hip hop, modern, lyrical and African classes.
+A previous Releve choreographer in 2017-2018, Cindy is thrilled to return to the Releve team!
+She worked at Banner Day Camp during the summers as the Hip Hop Team instructor/choreographer.
+Cindy was also a member of the Chicago Blackhawks ice crew and was the main emcee for the ice crew.
+A member of the popping company, Electric Samurais, Cindy has won numerous dance battles.
 Cindy has worked as an emcee, dancer, entertainer, and choreographer at Bizar Entertainment since 2013.
 In addition, Cindy teaches teach hip hop/popping classes from beginner, intermediate, to advanced classes.
 She specializes in teaching real hip hop culture and popping (isolations, robot, tutting, and waves).
-A former instructor at Starland, Cindy joined Relevé in January 2017.
 Cindy believes that not only is it important for kids to learn choreography, but to learn to freestyle as well.

 Jennifer has been performing in some capacity since the age of four years old.
 She has spent many years studying theatre, dance, voice and is thrilled to share her knowledge, love, and passion for performing with the Rootz family.
 After graduating with a BFA in theatre performance from UIC, Jennifer has performed in numerous theatrical productions, musicals, a rock cover band, and a children’s entertainment company.
 She also spent ten years working in an elementary school, during which time, she had the opportunity to help choreograph and direct many of the school’s musicals.
 Most recently, she taught a variety of classes at Starland and had the fortunate experience of working with Relevé.
 Currently, she performs as a princess for children’s events and is looking forward to meeting and working with the energetic, passionate, and talented students of Rootz.